MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2021.md

   - Some idea of Matrix Groups as Manifolds
   - Basics of representation theory of groups and lie algebras.

-The following people, other than the leader(s), have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
+The following people, other than the leaders, have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
 They have also presented in these classes time to time.

 - Aprameya Girish Hebbar (B2)
+- Harshul Khanna (B3)
 - Srigyan Nandi (B2)
-- Harshul Khanna (B3)

 The project is officially completed.